Welcome to The Teachers College

 The Dean’s discretionary funds are intended and available to faculty as travel funds for scholarly activities.
 Full-time faculty employed at the rank of instructor or above are eligible to apply.
 Applications are to be submitted to respective department chairs by September 1 for fall semester travel and February 1 for spring semester or summer session travel.

 Dean's Fund to Encourage Teaching Innovation and Faculty Creativity

 The Dean's Fund to Encourage Teaching Innovation and Faculty Creativity encourages innovative and creative instructional, service, or research projects/activities by the faculty in The Teachers College.
-Applications are to be submitted to respective department chairs by March 1.

 The Teachers College Long Range Plan (2013-2020)